IronLain88/The-Agents-openclaw/README.md

 ```
 Install the-agents-openclaw plugin so I can watch you work as a pixel character.
-The hub is at https://the-agents.net.
-My API key is ___.
-Figure it out.
+The hub is at http://localhost:4242
 ```

 ## Self-Hosted Hub